-The primary aspects of the LLS from the ROUTE perspective is the SLT and announcement of ROUTE as the delivery protocol for the SLS information associated with the Service delivered by of This indicated value the ROUTE protocol. is bv the the SLT.Service.BroadcastSvcSignaling@slsProtocol attribute, which must be set to "1".
+The primary aspects of the LLS from the ROUTE perspective is the SLT and announcement of ROUTE as the delivery protocol for the SLS information associated with the Service delivered by ROUTE protocol. the This is indicated by the value of the SLT.Service.BroadcastSvcSignaling@slsProtocol attribute, which must be set to "1".
 The identity of the ROUTE session in which the SLS fragments are delivered is given by the triplet of attributes [@slsDestinationIpAddress, @slsDesytinationUdpPort, @slsSourceIpAddress] of the SLT.Service.BroadcastSvcSignaling element.
 The LCT channel of the ROUTE session delivering SLS fragments must have its TSI value set to "0".
-Note that the content components of the Service described by its SLS information could be delivered on the same LCT channel delivering the SLS, or on different LCT channel(s) - i.e., with $TSI \neq "0"$ .
+Note that the content components of the Service described by its SLS information could be delivered on the same LCT channel delivering the SLS, or on different LCT channel(s) - i.e., with TSI $\neq$ "0".